Granthi

-A Granthi (ਗ੍ਰੰਥੀ, [ˈɡɾən.t̪ʰiː]) is a person, female or male, of the Sikh religion who is a ceremonial reader of the Sri Guru Granth Sahib, which is the Holy Book in Sikhism, often read to worshipers at Sikh temples called a Gurdwara.
+A Granthi (ਗ੍ਰੰਥੀ, [ˈɡɾən.t̪ʰiː]) is a person, female or male, of the Sikh religion who is a ceremonial reader of the Guru Granth Sahib, which is the holy book in Sikhism, often read to worshipers at Sikh temples called a Gurdwara.

 The name Granthi comes from the Sanskrit granthika, which means a relater or narrator.
 Any Sikh individual appointed the title of being a Granthi is considered a principal religious official of Sikhism.
 Although they are considered religious officials in Sikhism, they are not considered to be the equivalent of a priest, as the belief is that there are no such religious intermediaries.

+History

+According to Sikh lore, the first Granthi was Baba Buddha, whom had been appointed by Guru Arjan to recite the then newly-compiled Adi Granth when it was first installed in the Harmandir shrine.
+Kavi Santokh Singh, in Suraj Prakash, describes this moment:

+Granthis were part of the Sikh Army of the Sikh Empire.
+Later, during the British colonial-period, several Sikh regiments were assigned a regimental granthi, beginning with the Regiment of Ferozepur, also called the 14th Sikhs, in 1847.
+Their duty was to conduct religious ceremonies for the troops they were permanently stationed with.

 Qualifications

 To be appointed a Granthi, one of the main qualifications is the commitment to the Sikh religion by becoming an Amritdhari Sikh.
 This is an acceptance of the full physical and spiritual discipline outlined in the Sikh Reht Maryada through a religious ceremony performed at the Gurdwara called an Amrit Sanchar.

-This ceremony is approved and conducted by the Panj Pyare, the Five Beloved Ones, who have themselves committed to the religion by becoming an Amritdhari Sikh.
+This ceremony is approved and conducted by the Panj Pyare.
 The five who are selected to perform this ceremony are chosen by the holy congregation referred to as the Sarbat Khalsa.

-Other important qualifications include being able to read the holy scriptures of the Sri Guru Granth Sahib, which is the duty of a Paathi in the Gurdwara.
-A Granthi must be able to interpret the sacred hymns written in the Sri Guru Granth Sahib, referred to as Gurbani, and must be able to fluently deliver sermons to the Sangat at the Gurdwara.
-Another important qualification is the ability to complete all duties related to taking care of the Sri Guru Granth Sahib at ceremonies as it is referred to as the "living Guru" in a Gurdwara and by Sikhs worldwide.
+Other important qualifications include being able to read the holy scriptures of the Guru Granth Sahib, which is the duty of a Paathi in the Gurdwara.
+A Granthi must be able to interpret the sacred hymns written in the Guru Granth Sahib, referred to as Gurbani, and must be able to fluently deliver sermons to the Sangat at the Gurdwara.
+Another important qualification is the ability to complete all duties related to taking care of the Guru Granth Sahib at ceremonies as it is referred to as the "living Guru" in a Gurdwara and by Sikhs worldwide.